gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 It affects asymmetric key generation and data encryption based on prime factoring, discrete logarithm, and elliptic curves.

+Shor's algorithm is the reason why [quantum-resistant algorithms](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization) were developed for digital signature, public-key encryption, and key-establishment.

 # Timeline

 1925: The [methods of quantum mechanics are developed](https://documents.un.org/doc/undoc/ltd/n24/131/80/pdf/n2413180.pdf).